How Abu Dhabi Road became Sheikh Zayed Road

-Sheikh Zayed Road - a Road with Two Names
+The Road with Two Names

-This road did not exist in 1971.
-Vehicles travelling between the two towns followed sand tracks along the beachline with the ever present risk of becoming lost or stuck in sand.
+Sheikh Zayed Road did not exist in 1971.
+Vehicles travelling between Dubai and Abu Dhabi followed sand tracks along the beachline with the ever present risk of becoming lost or stuck in sand.
 No Mobile Phones to call for help!
 Breaking down meant staying with the vehicle and hoping help will came your way.
 Travellers relied on taxis.
 Taxi drivers knew these sand tracks and avoided potential problems.

 Topped up petrol tank, checked oil and water - set off towards Abu Dhabi.
 Later than yesterday so sun higher and hotter - didn't provide same navigation information plus harder to see tracks with no shadows.
 I pressed on - passed through the border - not interested in me!
 Watched temperature gauge - higher than yesterday.
 Problem was engine was new, not yet run in, so started to overheat.
 Stopped to let it cool down - topped up radiator with my drinking water.
 Had to stop again as day got hotter - wondered if there was any extra water anywhere.
 Not seen other traffic but sure I was going in the right direction but so many little used tracks.
 Began to have doubts.
 Low dunes and hummocks of dried up vegetation blocked any chances of seeing anyone even if they were on nearby tracks.

 Recognised a low rock where I had turned slightly.
 Made a point of remembering it.
 Track disappeared after a few kilometres.
 Retraced my route and stopped.
 It was very hot.
 Now sweating - but not from the heat.
 It was dead silent.
 Only sound was ticking of my cooling engine.
 Drank some of my water - not much left - wished I'd brought more.
 Climbed onto car roof.
 Looked around.
 Everywhere looked the same.
 Started driving slowly to stop engine boiling.
 Low on petrol too so stopped to top up from 5-gallon.
 Jerrican felt light.
 It was empty!
 Had rubbed against bodywork and devloped a leak.
 No spare petrol!
 How stupid!
 Heard of people being found, desiccated like mummies, when they'd tried walking out of the desert.
 Not seen anyone since Dubai.
 Maybe I was on the wrong track - maybe heading into the Empty Quarter.
 What a fool!
 Alone, thirsty, hot in middle of nowhere with very little petrol and even less water.
 I was 24.
 Not fair!
 So much I wanted to do!
 Think!
 Time to get a grip.
 Only 10 or 20 Kms of petrol left plus about a pint of water AND my DayGlow Orange Decca Survival Guide Book - I could use that for signalling.
 Main thing - stay in shade of my vehicle.
 Lot easier to spot a vehicle than a body!
 Moved Landrover to highest ground.
 Could still only see sand and scrub.
 At least I was more visible.
 But there was nobody - nothing.
 Listened hard.
 Did I hear an engine?
 Not sure.
 Maybe not.
 If I did how could I signal?
 Wouldn't hear my horn - might see smoke.
 What could I burn?
 I had a lighter.
 There were twigs but not enough to make smoke.
 Landrover seats were probably filled with foam.
 Could burn these.
 They would produce lots of smoke.
 Did I hear an engine?
 Jumping onto the roof I could see a cloud of dust!
 It was a pickup truck.
 I waved to the driver.
 He stopped.
 Pickup carried two people and a load of cardboard boxes.
 They understood my English.
 "I've run out of petrol" They sympathised.
 "I don't have much water either."
 Pickup had plenty of both.
 They were sensible people.
 Money changed hands.
 They were going to Abu Dhabi too.
 I wasn't lost after all!
 I was on the right track!!
 Followed them as far as Muqta crossing then waved goodbye and was soon home.